 Many people take their dental health for granted — until they find that their mouth is in sudden, excruciating pain.
-A dental emergency can happen to anyone at any time, which is why our team is always ready to leap into action to help patients who are in urgent need of high-quality and compassionate care.
-If you ever find yourself facing one of these frightening situations, contact us right away, and we’ll make room in our schedule to see you as soon as possible.
+A dental emergency can happen to anyone at any time, which is why our team is always ready to leap into action and help patients who are in urgent need of high-quality and compassionate care.
+If you ever find yourself facing one of the frightening situations detailed below, contact us right away, and we’ll make room in our schedule to see you as soon as possible.

 If you are ever unsure whether your situation constitutes a dental emergency, it is best not to ignore the problem.
 Call your emergency dentist in Colorado Springs, describe your circumstances, and we’ll give you advice on what to do next.
 In many cases, our office will be able to get you in for a same-day appointment.

 In addition to making room in our schedule to see you, we can also give you specific guidance on how to care for your mouth until you receive treatment.
 Depending on your situation, we might advise that you:

 Treating a dental emergency can be as simple as having a patient take an antibiotic to deal with an infection or as complicated as needing to remove and replace a tooth.
 It all depends on a person’s specific situation.
 All options are more expensive than avoiding an emergency completely, of course, but if you ever require urgent care, we’ll quickly go over what you’ll be expected to pay so there isn’t an unpleasant surprise at checkout.